RGB00255/VeryCoolDiscordBot/README.md

     iq - Gives you your iq (generates a random number from -1 - 228) meme - Displays a random meme from a random subreddit defined in subreddits.txt

+   Sound:

+    join - Get bot to join your voice channel listsounds - Lists all available sounds
+    play - Plays a sound clip from the sounds folder stahp - Stops and disconnects the bot from voice

   Utility:

     changeprefix - Changes the prefix for your server